Click for OCC homepage

 Austin 7 Swallow.

-Photographs of Austin 7 saloons and Chummy tourers turn up reasonably often, but this is the first I've bought that features the curvy Austin 7 Swallow.
-Unforunately this Austin's registration plate isn't visible, so the car's identity will remain a mystery, as will that of the lady sat inside.
+Photographs of Austin 7 saloons and Chummy tourers turn up reasonably often, but few feature the Austin 7 Swallow due to their relative scarcity, even back in the day.
+Unforunately this Swallow saloon's registration plate isn't visible, so the car's identity will remain a mystery, as will that of the lady sat inside.
 Evidently it was a hot day, the Austin's windscreen is open and the roof vent raised.

 Many coachbuilt versions of the Austin 7 were produced during the car's long production run.
 Some looked a little awkward, while those such as the Swallow (built by the Swallow Sidecar Company) drew great praise from owners and journalists alike, especially when they were parked alongside the somewhat boxy-looking factory versions.
 The first Swallow-bodied Austin 7s were put on sale, in tourer form only, in 1927 as the Austin Seven Swallow.
 In 1928 this model was joined by the Austin Seven Swallow Saloon, which is the car shown here.
 Production of the Seven Swallow in both closed and open forms continued until 1932, by which time approximately 3,500 had been built in all.
 Sporting models aside, the Swallow-bodied Austin 7s are probably the most desirable of all variants today.